-In this example, MASQUERADE_AS causes sent mail to be labeled as originating from host.domain, rather than \$j.
+In this example, MASQUERADE_AS causes sent mail to be labeled as originating from host.domain, rather than \$1.

-5. Build the configuration file by using m4.
+5 Build the configuration file by using m4.

+'''

 /usr/ccs/bin/make myhost.cf

+'''

-6. Test the new configuration file by using the -C option to specify the new file.
+6 Test the new configuration file by using the -C option to specify the new file.

+'''

 /usr/lib/sendmail -C myhost.cf -v testaddr </dev/null

+'''

 While this command displays messages, it sends a message to testaddr.
 Only outgoing mail can be tested without restarting the sendmail service on the system.
-For systems that are not handling mail yet, use the full testing procedure in "How to Test the Mail Configuration" on page 373.
+For systems that are not handling mail yet, use the full testing procedure in "How to Test the Mail Configuration" on page 341.

-- 7. Install the new configuration file after making a copy of the original.
+7 Install the new configuration file after making a copy of the original.

+'''

-- # cp /etc/mail/sendmail.cf /etc/mail/sendmail.cf.save
+cp /etc/mail/sendmail.cf /etc/mail/sendmail.cf.save

-- # cp myhost.cf /etc/mail/sendmail.cf
+cp myhost.cf /etc/mail/sendmail.cf

+'''

-- 8. Restart the sendmail service.
+8 Restart the sendmail service.

-- # /etc/init.d/sendmail start